 To remove animation from an object, select the object and click the Delete icon in the Animation panel.

-When certain animation effects such as Fade In are combined with a page transition or page curl, the animation may not behave as expected in the Preview panel or in the exported SWF file.
+When certain animation effects such as Fade In are combined with a page transition or page curl, the animation may not behave as expected in the Preview panel.
 For example, objects that are set to "fade in" are visible while turning the page when they should start as invisible.
-To avoid this conflict, do not use page transitions on those pages with animation, and turn off the Include Interactive Page Curl option in the SWF Export dialog box.
+To avoid this conflict, do not use page transitions on those pages with animation.
 Motion presets that may not work as expected with page transitions and page curl include Appear, Fade In, the various Fly-in presets, Zoom in 2D, and Swoosh.

 You can create animation by selecting an object and a path and converting it to a motion path.
 If you selected two closed paths, such as two rectangles, the path on top becomes the motion path.